 - a state jail felony if the value of the funds is $2,500 or more but less than $30,000;

 - a felony of the third degree if the value of the funds is $30,000 or more but less than $150,000;

 - a felony of the second degree if the value of the funds is $150,000 or more but less than $300,000; or

 - a felony of the first degree if the value of the funds is $300,000 or more.

-If the proceeds of criminal activity are related to one scheme or continuing course of conduct, whether from the same or several sources, the conduct may be considered as one offense and the value of the proceeds aggregated in determining the classification of the offense.
+If the proceeds of criminal activity are related to one scheme or continuing course of conduct, whether, from the same or several sources, the conduct may be considered as one offense, and the value of the proceeds aggregated in determining the classification of the offense.
 Under the money laundering statute in Texas, funds on deposit at a branch of a financial institution are considered the property of that branch and any other branch of the financial institution.

 Defenses to Money Laundering

 The statute in Texas that prohibits money laundering includes several defenses.
-For instance, it is a defense to prosecution for money laundering under Penal Code Section 34.02 if the person acted with intent to facilitate the lawful seizure, forfeiture, or disposition of funds or other legitimate law enforcement purpose under the laws of this state or the United States.
+For instance, it is a defense to prosecution for money laundering under Penal Code Section 34.02 if the person acted with intent to facilitate the lawful seizure, forfeiture, or disposition of funds or other legitimate law enforcement purposes under the laws of this state or the United States.

 Definitions Under the Texas Money Laundering Statute